paul1956/CareLink/README.md

 06/01/2023

 ## What's New in this release
+New in 3.8.1.0
+- Added display of high and low deviations

 New in 3.8.0.11
 - Fixed serious error in calculation for MaxBasal per hour for 780G
 - Check for updates more frequently in background.
 Pause a day between checks if user doesn't want to update immediate.